Speek-App/Speek/BUILDING.md

 Add `CONFIG+=debug` or `CONFIG+=release` to the qmake command for a debug or release build.
 Debug builds enable logging to standard output, and shouldn't be used in sensitive environments.

-By default, Speek will be portable, and configuration is stored in a folder named `config` next to the binary.
-Add `DEFINES+=RICOCHET_NO_PORTABLE` to the qmake command for a system-wide installation using platform configuration paths instead.

 ## Linux

 You will need: